 There’s a term for all of this incredible streamlining and efficient unity— data harmonization.

-To make smarter decisions in trade spend management, you should understand your company’s marketing performance across all lines.
-However, if the data is siloed or sequestered within each department, it’s hard to get a realistic, comprehensive picture.
+Harmonizing your data is the first step to optimized promotional events.
+To make smarter decisions in your trade spend process, you should understand your company’s marketing performance across all lines.
+However, if data is siloed or sequestered within each department, it’s hard to get a realistic, comprehensive picture.

-Imagine all your company’s trade promotion and spend data is consolidated so that you can see outliers, trends and cause and effect across data sets.
-Imagine how straightforward it would be to improve your business’s strategies, effectively plan promotions, execute new marketing campaigns, and boost sales.
+Imagine this 🗯 All of your company’s data is consolidated so that you can see outliers, trends, and cause and effect across data sets.
+Ah, how straightforward it would be to improve your business’s strategies, effectively plan promotions, execute new marketing campaigns, and boost sales.

 Benefits of Data Harmonization

-According to Datorama.com, data harmonization is “the process of bringing together your data of varying file formats, naming conventions, and columns, and transforming it into one cohesive data set.“
+Datorama.com defines data harmonization as the process of bringing together your data of varying file formats, naming conventions, and columns, and transforming it into one cohesive data set.

-- Allows your company to identify and pursue new opportunities more easily.
+- Identify and pursue new opportunities more easily.

-- Reveals each department’s separate activities and its impact to the company’s bottom line.
+- Displays each department’s activities and the impact to the company’s bottom line.

-- Maintains data a single, reliable data bank, so it’s quicker to access, filter and analyze.
+- Maintains data in a reliable data bank – so it’s quicker to access, filter and analyze.

 - Enables a more intelligent and efficient organization.